Stephanie Marthinus is a travel writer and lifestyle blogger from Cape Town; passionate about small towns, local wineries, and delectable eateries.

 Are we a couple?

-We recently got engaged!
+We recently got married in August 2018!
 I hope that answers your question 🙂

-Our travels is to find questions in life, not answers.
+Our travels are to find questions in life, not answers.
 To find happiness within ourselves and explore the unknown by telling stories in the best South African version possible.

 “You must give everything to make your life as beautiful as the dreams that dance in your imagination”